 I learned from baptism records that the firstborn in several generations in my own Afro-Barbados ancestry were born to parents who were not legally married, and there are good reasons for this.

-Talk to an elderly Barbadian about when or where a family member was born and you will likely hear, at some point, that a relative was “unlawful” or “illegitimate”.
-As one 83 yrs old lady put it, “when me muddah dead, nuhbody din own she, she did a bastard”.
-This was not said with shame so much as to a point of fact, at least according the rules and rites of the Christian tradition and specifically, that Anglican Church recorded only the mother’s name on the record if the parents were not legally married.
+Talk to an elderly Barbadian about when or where a family member was born, and you will likely hear, at some point, that a relative was “unlawful” or “illegitimate.”
+As one 83 yrs old lady put it, “when me muddah dead, nuhbody din own she, she did a bastard.”
+This was not said with shame.
+It was to point out the fact that according to the rules and rites of the Anglican Church, only the mother’s name appeared on the record if the parents were not legally married.

 In 1824, when The Church of England assigned a new bishop to Barbados.
 Bishop Coleridge Hart began requiring the Anglican parish churches begin to enter baptism, marriages, and death of the enslaved into the church registers rather than showing enslaved persons with the names of a master, not the name of a mother or father.n 1824, when The Church of England assigned a new bishop to Barbados, Bishop Coleridge Hart began requiring the Anglican parish churches to enter baptism, marriages, and death of the enslaved into the church registers.